Roninii/portfolio/content/blog/tic-tac-toe-with-vue-3.md

 ## Game Logic

-Since we're using the [composition API](https://composition-api.vuejs.org/), we can o organize our code in related blocks, and then initiate all of that in the `setup` function.
+Since we're using the [composition API](https://composition-api.vuejs.org/), we can organize our code in related blocks, and then initiate all of that in the `setup` function.
 That might sound complicated, so lets take a look at the code and see what that means.

 Let's plan everything out before we start writing code.
 (I'm just doing this to look good.
 I almost always code before thinking, which you're not supposed to do 🤫)

 1. We're going to keep track of the board, which we'll represent with an array.
 Each entry in the array will be one of the boxes on the board.
-2. The board will also need to keep track of who's turn it is, and what value (`x` or `o`) that player represents.
+2. The board will also need to keep track of who's turn it is, and what value (`X` or `O`) that player represents.
 3. When a square on the board is clicked, we should alter it's value in our array and notify the square of the change.

 Cool!
 Now that we know how everything _should_ work, lets get to coding.